-How to Stay Safe in the Sun
+How Seniors can Stay Safe in the Sun

-- Use sunscreen.
+Use sunscreen.
 ALWAYS use sunscreen to protect your skin when you're outdoors — even if it's cloudy.
 Use an SPF (sun protection factor) of 30 to 50 and apply it liberally.
 Be sure to reapply every couple hours or sooner if you're in the water or perspiring.
 There are plenty of different sunscreens for you to be able to find one that suits your needs: Spray or lotion, and plenty of brands to choose from.
 Try a few to find one you like so you're sure to use it.
 And it's never too late to start using sunscreen if you haven't already been, so there's really no excuse.

-- Drink plenty of water.
+Drink plenty of water.
 Lemonade, soda, iced tea and coffee don't count!
 While lemonade has a lot of water, it also has a lot of sugar in it — as does soda and often iced tea — and too much sugar can contribute to dehydration.
 Instead, try some ice water with a couple lemons.
-Or, if you're looking for something fun, try some infused water with cucumbers, watermelon or both!
+Or, if you're looking for something fun, try some water infused with cucumbers, watermelon or both!
 Just toss a couple slices in your pitcher of water.

-- Dress appropriately.
+Dress appropriately.
 Light colors, light fabrics, loose clothing and layers are ideal.
 Dark colors absorb the sun's hot rays, heavy fabrics can keep that heat in, tight clothing doesn't allow your body to breathe — and layers allow you to keep warm in the cool mornings or evenings with little effort to keep you cool when the sun heats you up.

 How to Stay Safe When Gardening

-Gardening can be fun and soothing, but it can also present issues for seniors with limited mobility issues and health conditions including arthritis, fibromyalgia and more, so use these tips to stay safe:
+Gardening can be fun and soothing, but it can also present issues for seniors with limited mobility issues and health conditions including arthritis, fibromyalgia and more, so use these tips to stay safe.

 Use a vertical garden or trellis.
 Not only do these add visual interest (search the internet for ideas for starting your own vertical garden!), but think of how much easier it will be to garden without having to bend over uncomfortably for hours on end.
 And if you have limited mobility, you can sit on a stool or your Hoveround power wheelchair to garden!
 As an added bonus, it won't take up as much yard space and it's easier to keep critters at bay.

-- Stay out of the garden midday.
+Stay out of the garden midday.
 The sun is at its hottest and most harmful point during the hours of 10 a.m. and 4 p.m.
 Try to avoid those hours, particularly between noon and 2 p.m.
 Yes, that's a big chunk of the day, but doing your gardening in the early morning or evening keeps you cool and leaves you with the rest of the day to pursue other hobbies.

-- Fall-proof the yard.
-Eliminate any potential fall hazards that you may have just been “dealing with.”
+Fall-proof the yard.
+Eliminate any potential fall hazards that you may have just been dealing with.
 Fix any uneven or broken cement, repair broken or loose steps, dig out tree roots and stumps, clean up rocks and debris.
 Add stair railings for support.
 Clear a path to places you need to go — including to your hose, shed, etc. Taking the time to prep for fall prevention

-- Ask for help.
+Ask for help.
 Can't reach the trees to trim them?
 Need help planting or uprooting a large shrub?
 Need a couple big jobs done to fall-proof the yard?
 Ask for help!
 Enlist family members and friends who have an easier time completing those tasks — and not only will you get the job done safely, but you'll be spending quality time together!
 (Tip: Grandkids are great at plucking weeds so you don't have to bend over!)